mikiw/solana-data-aggregator/README.md

 DB cache status [Transactions: Ok(0) Accounts: Ok(0)]
 ```

-Once server is running you can target 3 endpoints:
+Once the server is running, you can target three endpoints:

 ### Server testing endpoint